srAp-1/SchoolFeeManagement/DESIGN.md

 The system uses several triggers to automate calculations and updates:

+1. `after_student_insert`: Automatically creates a fee record when a new student is added.
+   - Retrieves the class fee from the `Classes` table based on the student's assigned class.
+   - Inserts a new record into the `Fees` table with the correct tuition fee.
+   - Sets the initial transport fee and other fees to 0.
+   - The total fee is then calculated by the existing triggers on the `Fees` table.

-1. `calculate_total_before_insert` and `calcualte_total_before_update`: Calculate total fee before inserting or updating fee records.
+2. `calculate_total_before_insert` and `calcualte_total_before_update`: Calculate total fee before inserting or updating fee records.
-2. `after_fees_insert`: Creates a payment record when a new fee is added.
+3. `after_fees_insert`: Creates a payment record when a new fee is added.
-3. `after_fees_update`: Updates payment records when fees are modified.
+4. `after_fees_update`: Updates payment records when fees are modified.
-4. `before_payment_insert`: Calculates pending amounts considering previous unpaid fees.
+5. `before_payment_insert`: Calculates pending amounts considering previous unpaid fees.
-5. `paid_amount_update`: Updates pending amount when a payment is made.
+6. `paid_amount_update`: Updates pending amount when a payment is made.
-6. `after_payment_update`: Updates the paid status record after a payment is made or updated.
+7. `after_payment_update`: Updates the paid status record after a payment is made or updated.

 These triggers ensure that all calculations are done automatically and consistently, reducing the chance of human error in fee management.